wgrosche/Polyhack2020/Submission_Files/README.md

 sensor_client.py sends random values to the server in accordance with the sensor type, and actuator_client.py acts on the messages from the server, changing its state as the server commands.

+The files city_server.py and city_server.html were part of an effort to simulate a toy city with agents triggering different kind of sensors and therefore corresponding events.
+It did not quite work in time, but with a little more time this visualization could still be implemented.